 Rod: How do you separate the blurred conversations about Online Staffing compared to Online Recruiting?

-Andrew: Yes, well, these terms are frequently used rather loosely, but at SIA we’ve established some definitions to help with our research.
+Andrew: Yes, well, these terms are frequently used rather loosely, but at Staffing Industry Analysts we’ve established some definitions to help with our research.
 For us, Online Recruiting refers to the traditional process of sourcing and recruiting candidates, but using “online methods” (such as career sites, job boards,social networks, etc.).

 Online Staffing, on the other hand, is a two-sided platform model that enables specific hirers and specific (typically contingent) workers to enter into, complete, and transact work arrangements.
 In other words, the traditional recruiting and placement process is replaced by a “self-service online work marketplace,” and the platform enables the work arrangement online from the “posting of work” to the “payment of the worker.”